lierluis/Paradigms/README.md

 This program searches through an array and finds a number using a binary search algorithm both iteratively and recursively.

+#### 6. Polynomials

+This program performs addition, multiplication, derivatives, and integrals of polynomials.

 ## Logic (Prolog)

 #### 1. Family tree